rudderlabs/terraform-provider-rudderstack/docs/guides/config.md

 # Source or Destination Config
 Configuration of RudderStack sources and destinations are JSON objects.
-Any such JSON object can be mapped into [terraform schema](#nestedatt-config) and used as the config attribute of the source/destination applicable.
+Any such JSON object can be mapped into [config schema](#nestedatt-config) and used as the config attribute of the source/destination applicable.

 ## Example usage
 Config attribute for the supported source/destination resource is set as follows.